Automate Your Patient Intake Forms with HIPAA-Compliant AI

 Using a general-purpose automation tool to connect a web form to a spreadsheet is a non-starter for patient data.
 Handling Protected Health Information (PHI) requires a signed Business Associate Agreement (BAA) and a HIPAA-compliant architecture.
 These platforms often lack the necessary controls, cannot process scanned PDFs, and cannot perform the complex validation required for medical and insurance information.

-First, we establish a secure ingestion point for your scanned forms using an AWS S3 bucket.
-A new file triggers an AWS Lambda function that calls the Claude API.
-Its vision model analyzes the document image, identifying and extracting data fields like patient demographics, insurance details, and medical history with over 95% field-level accuracy, even with some handwriting.
-An entire 3-page form is processed in under 45 seconds.
+The technical approach would establish a secure ingestion point for your scanned forms, typically an AWS S3 bucket.
+A new file in this bucket would trigger an AWS Lambda function.
+This function would call a vision model, such as the Claude API, to analyze the document image.
+This technology is capable of identifying and extracting specific data fields like patient demographics, insurance details, and medical history, even from varying layouts or with some handwriting.
+We've used this pattern effectively for high-accuracy data extraction in other regulated document processing pipelines.

-Next, the extracted data, now in a structured JSON format, is validated by a Python script using Pydantic.
-This step enforces correct data types and runs custom checks, such as verifying insurance provider names against a known list.
-For any field where Claude's extraction confidence is below a 98% threshold, the system flags the patient record.
-We build a simple review interface using Retool that allows an admin to approve or correct the flagged data in under 30 seconds, ensuring no bad data enters your EMR.
+Following extraction, the data, now in a structured JSON format, would undergo validation.
+A Python script using Pydantic would enforce correct data types and run custom checks, such as cross-referencing insurance provider names against a known list.
+To maintain data quality, the system would flag any field where the extraction confidence falls below a defined threshold.
+Syntora would then implement a simple review interface, potentially using a tool like Retool, allowing an administrator to quickly review and correct flagged data before it proceeds to your EMR.

 Intake Done Before the Patient Arrives